vkovic/laravel-custom-casts/README.md

 This command should create a config file located at `config/custom_casts.php`.
 Open it up and check out the comments for examples of config options.

+### Use it without Laravel

+This package can also be used without full Laravel installation, with something like `jenssegers/model` or if your project is using `illuminate/database` library.

 > #### More examples
 > You can find more examples in the [old documentation](https://github.com/vkovic/laravel-custom-casts/tree/v1.0.2#example-casting-user-image).